flash62au/EngineDriver_Home/docs/operation/interface.rst

    The loco ``Select`` in the Throttle Area allows to select or release locos for that particular Throttle.
 Click on the button and you will be taken to the Select Loco screen.

-   Once you have selected a loco, the label on the button change to the DCC Address(s) or the Roster name(s) of the Loco depending on how you select the loco in the Loco Select Screen, and if you have the set the ``Loco Address instead of Name?``: preference :menuselection:`Menu --> Preferences --> Throttle Screen Appearance Preferences --> Loco Address instead of Name?`.
+   Once you have selected a loco, the label on the button change to the DCC Address(s) or the Roster name(s) of the Loco depending on how you select the loco in the Loco Select Screen, and if you have the enabled the `Loco Address instead of Name? <../preferences.html#loco-address-instead-of-name>`_ preference.

    When the button is displaying DCC Address(s) or the Roster name(s), click on the button again and you will be taken to the Select Loco screen where you can de-select the loco(s), select additional locos to make a consist / multiple unit train, edit the locos in the consist, or edit the lights of the locos in the consist / multiple unit.